The most common abdominal emergency affects children under two years of age.

-Vascular involvement and subsequent intestinal necrosis are the main concerns with intussusception.
-Among patients who undergo surgical reduction of intussusception, up to 10% may require intestinal resection.
+Vascular involvement and subsequent intestinal necrosis are the main concerns with Intussusception.
+Among patients who undergo a surgical reduction of Intussusception, up to 10% may require intestinal resection.

 Intussusception (medical disorder)

-It is also known as “intussusception” is a medical condition in which a part of the intestine is folded in the adjacent section.
+It is also known as “intussusception,” a medical condition in which a part of the intestine is folded in the adjacent section.
 It usually involves the small intestine and, less commonly, the large intestine.

-The cause in children is usually unknown, while in adults there is usually a starting point.
-Risk factors in children include certain infections, diseases such as cystic fibrosis and intestinal polyps.
+The cause in children is usually unknown, while in adults, there is typically a starting point.
+Children’s risk factors include certain infections, diseases such as cystic fibrosis, and intestinal polyps.

-Risk factors in adults include endometriosis , intestinal adhesions and intestinal tumors.
-Diagnosis is often supported by medical images.
-In children, ultrasound is preferred, while in adults, computed tomography is preferred.
+Risk factors in adults include endometriosis, intestinal adhesions, and intestinal tumors.
+Medical images often support the diagnosis.
+In children, ultrasound is preferred, while computed tomography is preferred in adults.

-Intestinal intussusception is an emergency that requires rapid treatment.
-Treatment in children is usually done through an enema with surgery if this is not successful.
+Intestinal Intussusception is an emergency that requires rapid treatment.
+Treatment in children is usually done through an enema with surgery if this is unsuccessful.
 Dexamethasone may decrease the risk of another episode.

 Signs and symptoms of Intussusception

-Early symptoms may include periodic abdominal pain, nausea, vomiting (sometimes green due to bile), babies and children with intussusception have severe abdominal pain, which often starts suddenly and causes the child to raise their knees the chest.
+Early symptoms may include intermittent abdominal pain, nausea, and vomiting (sometimes green due to bile); babies and children with Intussusception have severe abdominal pain, which often starts suddenly and causes the child to raise their knees to the chest.

 The pain often makes the child cry very loudly.
-As it decreases, the child may stop crying for a while and seem to feel better.
-The pain usually comes and goes in this way, but it can become very strong when it returns.
+As it decreases, the child may stop crying and seem to feel better.
+The pain usually comes and goes this way, but it can become solid when it returns.

-As the pain is intermittent, not because the intussusception is resolved temporarily, but because the intestinal segment invariably stops contracting.
+The pain is intermittent, not because the Intussusception is resolved temporarily, but because the intestinal segment invariably stops contracting.
 Symptoms may also include: